-At the High Grade Zone (HGZ) Amex demonstrated exceptional high-grade gold continuity down to a depth of 1.35 km.
+Amex demonstrated the exceptional high-grade gold continuity of EGZ down to a vertical depth of 1.26 km.
 The Company also reported the highest grade individual assay at Perron of 929.24 g/t Au over 0.50 m at a depth of 290 m in hole PE-21-344.

-Highlights from the Deeper (Eastern) High Grade Zone include:
+Highlights from the Deeper High Grade Zone (HGZ East) include: